uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![build settings](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/build.jpg)

-The first time, it may take quite a while ( it took me 10 minutes) to build but will be much quicker when you make changes and build again.
+The first time, it may take quite a while ( it took me 10 minutes! ) to build but it will be much quicker when you make changes and build again.

 When finished put the headset on and try out your scene.